kaywoz/kaywoz.github.io/_posts/2024-04-19-unsatisfactory-hardware-gah-review-pt1.md

  But not really, since my laptop seems to do...nothing.
 Another kind of *nothing* ![nothing](/assets/images/2024-04-19-unsatisfactory-hardware-gah-review-pt1/5.png) I checked that packet captures on the interface worked just to make sure and sure enough, the HA-installation in the iot-vlan gets traffic from my home vlan. ![homevlan](/assets/images/2024-04-19-unsatisfactory-hardware-gah-review-pt1/7.png)

  OK, well guess I'll live with the fact that I won't be able to reach the Aurga across vlans, I'll just have to move there with my laptop when there is a need.

   Apparently the Viewer application can only connect to ip:s in the host-machines subnet?
-Since nothing happens or cann be tracked by wireshark or packet capture when you try to move forward in the connection process, that's my guess.
+Since nothing happens or can be tracked by wireshark or packet capture when you try to move forward in the connection process, that's my guess.

 # Closing thoughts